nickchun/cs598-dl4h-project/README.md

 ## How to run
 - Clone the repository to your machine.
-- Download the English-only ConceptNet word embeddings from [https://github.com/commonsense/conceptnet-numberbatch]
+- Download the English-only ConceptNet word embeddings from [https://github.com/commonsense/conceptnet-numberbatch] and place the file in the ./data folder.
-- Modify the parameters in the models to your liking
+- Modify the parameters in the models to your liking.
 - Ensure the file paths for each of the 3 data files are correct.
 (External_Features.csv, english_conceptnet.txt, 500_Reddit_users_posts_labels.csv)
 - Run each of the models with ```python 5-label.py```, ```python 4-label.py```, etc.